 The pediatric dermatology division at Schweiger Dermatology Group focuses on the evaluation, treatment and management of skin problems for pediatric patients.
 Our pediatric dermatology patients are ages birth through 18 years old.
-Our board-certified pediatric dermatologists take into account the psychological and developmental effects that skin issues might have on this tender age group.
+Our pediatric dermatology providers take into account the psychological and developmental effects that skin issues might have on this tender age group.

 Common Pediatric Skin Concerns

 The most common skin problems to face the pediatric population include atopic dermatitis (eczema), molluscum conatgiosum, millia, port wine stains, herpes simplex, psoriasis, bullous diseases, warts, hemangiomas, tinea and acne.
 It is very common for parents to seek out our advice on healthy skincare rituals for their children, including the proper way to apply sunscreen, tips on healing dry skin and acne-fighting regimens.
 We often partner with parents to ensure their children establish smart and safe skincare habits at a young age.